doantrang9303/CheckLists-program/README.md

 ### Start Keycloak
 Install Keycloak and unzip
-Open folder keycloak unzip-> Open folder bin
+Open folder keycloak unzip-> Open folder **bin**

- Right click and choose Open in Terminal -> Enter './kc.bat start-dev' and wait for it to run
+ Right click and choose Open in Terminal -> Enter `./kc.bat start-dev` and wait for it to run

 ### Creating the realm